dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ## Transparency in OpenGL
 Well, you must have noticed the black rectangle around the texture.
 If you used another program to check the used texture, it's completely transparent!
 So why our render are drawing it like it's not?
-Basically because, for OpenGL eyes, it's not!

 Transparency is a really expensive task in computer graphics.
-This is not a reason for you not to use this feature, but is a reason for OpenGL don't enable it as default.
-OpenGL have different ways to handle transparency and it's expected tuser choose for that.
+This is not a reason for you to avoid this feature, but is a reason that OpenGL doesn't enable it by default.
+OpenGL has various different ways to handle transparency and it's expected that the user configures them explicitly.

 First of all, we need to enable the blend capability. at the end of `onLoad` method, add the following line:
 ```c#
 _gl.Enable(EnableCap.Blend);
 ```
-Enabling blend, now OpenGL knows it should do something with the alpha value of each pixel.
-But what will be made?
+Enabling blending essentially tells OpenGL to select the output colours from the visible primitives according to some value.
+This is referred to as blending.
+In our case, we want to blend based on the alpha value.
-For define this, we use the following line:
+To configure this, we use the following line:
 ```c#
 _gl.BlendFunc(BlendingFactor.SrcAlpha, BlendingFactor.OneMinusSrcAlpha);
 ```

-The `BlendFunc()` method define the function of blending of each pixel.
-In this case we are difining `BlendingFactor.SrcAlpha` as the source factor and `BlendingFactor.OneMinusSrcAlpha` as the destination blending factor;
-With this, we have a standard transparence function that will work as expected for almost all your renders.

-If not, you also have a lot more bledin factors to use.
-See the complete list in [khronos.org](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBlendFunc.xhtml).
+The `BlendFunc` function configures the calculations that OpenGL does when blending output colours.
+In this case, we're telling it to use the alpha value of the sources being rendered (`BlendingFactor.SrcAlpha`) as the factor and to subtract that value from 1 to get the outpout value.
+With this, in most cases transparency will work exactly as you expect.

+If this isn't sufficient, there are a large amount of other blending function configurations you can use, viewable at [khronos.org](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBlendFunc.xhtml).

 And when you run the program now, the transparent pixels of the image will not be visible anymore: